 How Did Lucifer Fall and Become Satan?

-- Ron Rhodes President of Reasoning from the Scriptures Ministries
+- Dr. Ron Rhodes Reasoning from the Scriptures Ministries

 It would seem from the context of Ezekiel 28 that the first ten verses of this chapter are dealing with a human leader.
 Then, starting in verse 11 and on through verse 19, Lucifer is the focus of discussion.

 What is the rationale for the conclusion that these latter verses refer to the fall of Lucifer?
 Whereas the first ten verses in this chapter speak about the ruler of Tyre (who was condemned for claiming to be a god though he was just a man), the discussion moves to the king of

 Some have suggested that these verses may actually be dealing with a human king of

 Now, there are things that are true of this “king” that—at least ultimately—cannot be said to be true of human beings.
 For example, the king is portrayed as having a different nature from man (he is a cherub, verse 14); he had a different position from man (he was blameless and sinless, verse 15); he was in a different realm from man (the holy mount of God, verses 13,14); he received a different judgment from man (he was cast out of the mountain of God and thrown to the earth, verse 16); and the superlatives used to describe him don’t seem to fit that of a normal human being (“full of wisdom,” “perfect in beauty,” and having “the seal of perfection,” verse 12 NASB).